ammarozkan/TBWG/EXPLANATION.md

 struct TBWGConEventerOptionsInformation {
     struct TBWGConHeader header;
-    id_number chooserId;
-    digits32 allowedEventerTypes;
-    struct EventerUses restUses;
-    struct EventerInformation eventers[eventerCount]; // a static struct that has values of informations for a eventer };
+    struct TBWGConEventerInformation eventers[eventerCount]; // a static struct that has values of informations for a eventer };

 ```